Milk

 Clarification may be as simple as filtering out debris or may include standardization of micro flora by removing microbial cells and spores.
 The principal clarification/standardization procedures are as follows.

-• Cloth filters are common to remove debris at the farm but should not be necessary at the processing plant.
+- Cloth filters are common to remove debris at the farm but are not necessary at the processing plant.

 2. Heat Treatments

 Many people assume that all dairy products in Canada, including cheese, are made from pasteurized milk.
-Not so, several alternatives are possible as outlined below.
-Note: however, that the Food and Drugs Act and Regulations, recognizes only two types of cheese with respect to milk heat treatment, namely, fully pasteurized milk and raw milk.
+This is not the case, as several alternatives are possible as outlined below.
+Note: the Food and Drugs Act and Regulations recognizes only two types of cheese with respect to milk heat treatment, namely, fully pasteurized milk and raw milk.
 That is, if the milk is not fully pasteurized the resulting cheese is considered raw milk cheese.

 1. No heat treatment results in raw milk cheese.
 Raw milk cheese by law must be “held at 2ºC or higher for a period of 60 days or more from the date of the beginning of the manufacturing process” Food and Drugs Act and Regulations, Sections B.08.030 and B.08.043.
 The question of raw milk cheese is an ongoing concern to consumer groups and to health authorities.
 Suffice it to say that with respect to regulations on cheese milk heat treatments, “one size doesn’t fit all”.